VOCALS - Tola Lamont

 After six months of writing songs together, both decided to record the songs including a bassist and a drummer in a studio nearby.
 Both the band and producer decided to release the material as Nitroville's debut album, “Can't Stop What's Comin'".
 Despite a simple and no fuss production, the album was well received with various publications, including the larger rock magazines like Fireworks and Classic Rock.
 The band also received airplay with various radio stations across the globe, in particular, the USA.
 Lynyrd Skynyrd producer Bob Marlette took notice of Nitroville and offered to re-mix a song for the band – 'Let It Roll'.

 From 2012: Nitroville's focus was on touring and gigs.
-The band played alongside some of rock history's greatest, securing shows with well-known venues and festivals and also a headlining slot at the prestigious Cambridge Rock Festival, for which drummer Dan Warren joined the band.
+The band played alongside some of rock history's greatest, securing shows with well-known venues and festivals and also a headlining slot at the prestigious Cambridge Rock Festival.
 Nitroville got noticed abroad with some continental European radio stations and not before long, the first international gigs were in the pipeline.

 From 2014: Besides continuing writing new material, the band continue to perform and with playing larger venues, Nitroville supported U.D.O (Udo Dirkschneider of Accept) at a festival near Berlin in July 2014.